wazuh/wazuh-documentation/source/cloud-service/index.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
   :description: Wazuh offers cloud-delivered protection.
 Prevent, detect, and respond to threats in real-time.
-Learn more about Wazuh Cloud here.
+Learn more about Wazuh Cloud in this section.

 .. _cloud_service: